AMERICAN WEDDINGS BLOG

 After issuing a marriage license, Washington state law requires a three-day waiting period before you can use it.

-There is a 5-day waiting period following (not including) the date of application.
-This means that the applicants must apply for the license at least 6 days prior to the date of the wedding.
+There is a 3-day waiting period following the date of application.
+This does not include the date of application, which means that the applicants should apply for the license at least 4 days prior to the date of the wedding.